-People with potential lung cancer symptoms should not be referred to the NLCSP.
-Instead, their symptoms should be investigated according to the Cancer Australia guide to investigating symptoms of lung cancer.
+People with symptoms suggestive of lung cancer should not be referred to the NLCSP.
+Instead, their symptoms should be investigated according to the Cancer Australia guide on investigating symptoms of lung cancer.

 Informed consent

 It is important to discuss the benefits and harms of lung cancer screening with your patients so they can make an informed decision to participate in lung cancer screening.